-In order to reveal how much the level of economic diversification will increase if MENA oil exporters will have control of corruption scores similar to that of a successful diversifier like Canada, we estimated two models (shown in Table 4) before and after replacing MENA oil exporters' control of corruption scores with those of Canada using the Arellano-Bond difference GMM estimator.
+In order to reveal how much the level of economic diversification will increase if MENA oil exporters have control of corruption scores similar to that of a successful diversifier like Canada, we estimated two models (shown in Table 4) before and after replacing MENA oil exporters' control of corruption scores with those of Canada using the Arellano-Bond difference GMM estimator.

 Column (a) reports the Arellano-Bond difference GMM results before replacing MENA oil exporters' control of corruption scores with those of Canada.
-Control of corruption is negatively and significantly linked to the diversification index at the 5% level of significance in oil-rich MENA countries; an increase of 1% in control of corruption leads to a decline of 0.16% in diversification in these countries (in other words there will be an increase of 0.16% in economic diversification if control of corruption increases by 1% since a low diversification score indicates a high level of diversification).
+Control of corruption is negatively and significantly linked to the diversification index at the five percent level of significance in oil-rich MENA countries; an increase of one percent in control of corruption leads to an 0.16 percent decline in diversification in these countries (in other words, there will be an 0.16 percent increas in economic diversification if control of corruption increases by one percent since a low diversification score indicates a high level of diversification).

 Column (b) shows the Arellano-Bond difference GMM results after replacing MENA oil exporters' control of corruption scores with those of Canada.
-Control of corruption displays a significant negative impact on the diversification index at the 1% level of significance in MENA oil exporters; an increase of 1% in control of corruption leads to a decline of 0.69% in diversification in these countries (in other words there will be an increase of 0.69% in economic diversification if control of corruption increases by 1% since a low diversification score indicates a high level of diversification).
-Therefore, the rate of improvement in diversification brought by replacing MENA oil exporters' control of corruption scores with those of Canada is 0.53%.
+Control of corruption displays a significant negative impact on the diversification index at the one percent level of significance in MENA oil exporters; an increase of one percent in control of corruption leads to an 0.69 percent decline in diversification in these countries (in other words, there will be an 0.69 percent increase in economic diversification if control of corruption increases by one percent since a low diversification score indicates a high level of diversification).
+Therefore, the rate of improvement in diversification brought on by replacing MENA oil exporters' control of corruption scores with those of Canada is 0.53 percent.
 Closing the control of corruption gap determines how quickly MENA oil exporters can promote economic diversification.